amozhegov/translate-api/README.md

 # Translation API Test Automation

 This project automates testing for a simple translation API.
 The main objective is to verify that translations returned from the API match expected results.
-The tests are fully automated using pytest with mocked API responses.Logging
+The tests are fully automated using pytest with mocked API responses.
 The test suite uses logging.info() to log which translation is being tested.

 ## Project Structure